m-d-johnson/pronouns-faq/README.md

 Here are some examples of how to handle it well:

-- “Jane - sorry, Joe, - recently joined the claims team.”
+- “Alice - sorry, Alex, - recently joined the claims team.”
-- "I know he - I mean she - was working in London."
+- "I know, she - I mean he, is working in London now."

 You’d only find yourself having trouble if you persistently and deliberately disrespected a colleague by refusing to use their stated pronouns or making a point of using other pronouns to be disrespectful to them, so it’s no different from any other behaviour that persistently disrespects someone else.
 There are no new rules here - we’ve always been expected to respect our colleagues, and this principle remains true.